o3de/o3de.org/content/docs/userguide/components/entity-system-pg-tick-bus.md

 ---
-description: ' Learn how to use the tick bus in &ALYlong;. '
+description: ' Learn how to use the tick bus in Amazon Lumberyard. '
 title: Tick Bus and Components
 ---
 # Tick Bus and Components {#component-entity-system-pg-tick-bus}